 NCMLP will begin a search this spring for a new Director to shape the organization’s strategic direction and lead its operations.
 The next Director will build on NCMLP’s existing work—including its new Bob Woodruff Foundation grant to develop performance measures for VA-based MLPs, its role as the head of The SDOH Academy steering committee, and its ongoing health center-based technical assistance and research—to chart a new path for the coming decade.
 More information on the search and the job posting will follow shortly.

 Ellen’s departure is not the only one that NCMLP will experience in 2020.
-Kate Marple, NCMLP’s Director of Communications, is leaving at the end of May after ten years with the organization.
+Kate Marple, NCMLP’s Director of Communications, is leaving later this year after ten years with the organization.
 During her tenure, Kate led and grew the annual Medical-Legal Partnership Summit from a small gathering of practitioners to a major convening for hundreds of leaders in health, law, and public health.
 She spearheaded efforts to help the health and legal worlds develop and message a common mission and language for describing their work.
 Through storytelling and reports, Kate also helped create a deeper understanding of the mechanics and impact of medical-legal partnership, particularly around the ways individual interventions often lead to widespread policy changes.
 NCMLP will be hiring a Communications Associate shortly to handle some of its communications portfolio.